Sur Le Chemin De St Jacques © Lot Tourisme Gil Giuglio 190928 092743Sur Le Chemin De St Jacques © Lot Tourisme Gil Giuglio 190928 092743

 Walking the roads to Santiago de Compostela

-The way of Puy
+The Puy route

 THE GR®65

-While the Compostela pilgrimage dates back to the Middle Ages, the current GR®65 is much more recent.
-Developed in 1972 by the Fédération Française de la Randonnée Pédestre, it is the most frequented route and the best equipped with accommodation.
-It connects, for its French part, Le Puy-en-Velayin the Haute-Loire, to Saint-Jean-Pied-de-Port in the Pyrenees-Atlantiques, on about 755 kilometers of long-distance hiking trails, crossing the Lot from north to south.
-The via Podiensis, however, starts from much higher up.
-It is from Geneva that we will have to leave to then reach Roncesvalles at the end of 1120 kilometers.
+While the Compostelle pilgrimage dates back to the Middle Ages, the current GR®65 is much more recent.
+Developed in 1972 by the Fédération Française de la Randonnée Pédestre, it is the most popular route and the best equipped in terms of accommodation.
+The French section runs from Le Puy-en-Velay in the Haute-Loire to Saint-Jean-Pied-de-Port in the Pyrénées-Atlantiques, on around 755 kilometers of long-distance footpath, crossing the Lot from north to south.
+However, the via Podiensis starts much higher up.
+From Geneva, the 1120-kilometer route leads to Roncesvalles.
+With our pilgrim’s notebook in hand, let’s strap on our rucksacks and set off on this legendary route.
+From the last green hills ofAveyron to the golden stone of the Lot valley, the route takes us from stage to stage, treading two sections of Unesco World Heritage trails and discovering towns and villages of singular character: Figeac, Faycelles, Cajarc.

-The way of Rocamadour
+The Rocamadour road

 The GR®6

-The way of the Célé
+The Célé route

 The GR®651